funniray/capacitor-dns/README.md

 # capacitor-dns

-Capacitor plugin which polyfills node:dns
+Capacitor plugin which attempts to polyfill node:dns

 ## Install